Links to dances on other pages

 |Ladies have moved Right.|

 In 2004 there was some discussion on the Traditional Dance Callers List about the figure “Double Star Through”, and people were wondering how to use it, so I came up with this choreography — with my usual approach of fitting MWSD figures to phrased music.
-People not used to Modern Western Square Dance will find this dance challenging.
+People not used to Modern Western Square Dance will find this one challenging.

 |Ones balance and swing.
 Circle left with the twos.
 “Put your right hand up and make a wheel.”
 (Right hand on the right shoulder of the person in front of you in the circle) “Now turn around and grind that meal.”
 (Left hand on the left shoulder of the person now in front of you).
 “Take the hand that's on your shoulder — lift it up and lift it over” (lift it over your head to form a back ring).
 Ones raise joined arms in an arch, turn back to back with each other (but apart): man right, lady left and pull the other couple through.
 Circle left.
 Ladies chain across (to partner).
 Swing partner.|